clipperhouse/uax29/README.md

 Execution time is `O(n)` on input size.
 It can be I/O bound; I/O performance is determined by the `io.Reader` you pass to `NewScanner`.

 In my local benchmarking (Mac laptop), [`uax29/words`](https://github.com/clipperhouse/uax29/tree/master/words) processes around 25MM tokens per second, or 90MB/s, of [multi-lingual prose](https://github.com/clipperhouse/uax29/blob/master/words/testdata/sample.txt).

-### Status

-- The [word boundary rules](https://unicode.org/reports/tr29/#Word_Boundaries) have been implemented in the `words` package

-- The [sentence boundary rules](https://unicode.org/reports/tr29/#Sentence_Boundaries) have been implemented in the `sentences` package

-- The [grapheme cluster rules](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) have been implemented in the `graphemes` package

-- The official [test suite](https://unicode.org/reports/tr41/tr41-26.html#Tests29) passes for words, sentences, and graphemes

-- We code-gen the Unicode categories relevant to UAX 29 by running `go generate` at the repository root

-- There is [discussion](https://groups.google.com/d/msg/golang-nuts/_79vJ65KuXc/B_QgeU6rAgAJ) of implementing the above in Go’s [`x/text`](https://godoc.org/golang.org/x/text) package

 ### Invalid inputs